 Do you want to learn how to detect user locations with WordPress form submissions?
-Knowing where site visitors filling out your forms are from can help you cater to their needs and turn more leads into paying customers.

 In this article, we’ll show you how you can learn about the locations of your leads using WPForms and the Geolocation addon.